 Intuitive controls mean anyone can pick up and use View.
 John, Mine Corp.'s CEO, uses his My Leapfrog ID to sign in and see the Wolf Pass View (uploaded projects are called "Views").
 He's able to easily manipulate the 3D model using mouse gestures and keyboard shortcuts, even without any previous experience using View.

-Use intuitive mouse gestures to help you perform common scrolling, panning, rotating and zooming actions.
+Use intuitive mouse gestures to help you rotate, pan and zoom within the scene.

 View provides keyboard shortcuts that make navigating the application fast and easy.

 The elements panel puts your data into context.
 Despite the complexity of the data, the Wolf Pass team is able to use the intuitive elements panel and property options to uncover clear insights from the model.